akuzko/react-form-base/README.md

 Most of form use-cases with examples are revealed in **Demo Application** (currently _IN PROGRESS_).
 Details on how to run it locally are at the end of README.

-Bellow you can take a glance on three main aspects of form usage: general API, custom on-change handlers and validation.
+Bellow you can take a glance on main aspects of form usage: general API, custom on-change handlers, validation and `$render` helper function.

 #### Basic example